 , students will take two Engineering courses and a 15-hour non-credit introduction to Arabic course.
 Design Innovation in the Social Domain

-will fulfill an engineering technical elective and Design Project
+will fulfill credits toward an engineering technical elective and Design Project

 will fulfill the first half of the required Senior Design Clinic (ENGR 480).
 Students will continue to work with the Jordanian community organization upon their return in the fall as they complete the second semester of Senior Design (ENGR 481).